JugaaduDevs/toa_documentation/user-story-V1.md

 # User story

 ### As a customer of the app
+- Access/Browse the menu without needing to register, but may not have adding to cart functionality without registering first
 - Register with name, email, phone and password <b>POST /user</b>
     - E-mail Verification .
     - Details Validations